-- 1. Ensure the maintenance and further development of high-level outcomes for students - 2.
-Further development of the pastoral care and holistic support of students and staff to ensure that they are mentally and physically strong and healthy. - 3.
-Further develop our approaches to teaching and learning, along with the development of senior leadership'posts for the sharing of best practice. - 4.
+- Ensure the maintenance and further development of high-level outcomes for students. - Further development of the pastoral care and holistic support of students and staff. - 3.
+Further develop our approaches to teaching and learning. - 4.
 Further development of the curriculum across all strata within the school, ranging from individual lessons to the whole school curriculum model. - 5.
 Continue our development of a robust school structure, to ensure that we are well prepared to react to any and all unexpected circumstances. - 6.
-Further development of the governance practices and their implementation. - 8.
-Continue to be outward facing as an organisation, working even more closely with local community partners, along with a commitment to undertake a series of school visits of similar schools. - 9.
-To improve examination results further, aiming for 50% of grades at GCSE being 7-9 with 100% 5+ in English and Mathematics.
-The Progress 8 targets is 0.65.
-At A level the target is 100% A -D with 75% A-B.
+Further development of the governance practices and their implementation. - Continue to be outward facing as an organisation, working even more closely with local community partners, along with a commitment to undertake a series of school visits of similar schools.